sergviva/Aspose.Email-Documentation/net/release-notes/release-notes-2021/aspose-email-for-net-21-5-release-notes/_index.md

 ### **Support for multiple contacts in VCard format**

-We added support for reading multiple contacts in VCard format.
+We have added support for reading multiple contacts in VCard format.

 **Changes in public API:**